MK316/Spring2023/EPA/PronAssess01.md

 # English Pronunciation

 **Q1.
-For English teachers, what would you want to know about English pronunciation?**
+For English teachers, what would they want to know about English pronunciation teaching?**

 + The Importance of Pronunciation: Pronunciation is a crucial aspect of learning English as it affects overall comprehensibility and helps to convey meaning effectively.
 Teachers should make pronunciation a priority in their lessons.